cce-bigdataintro-1160/CEBD-1160-spring-2019/python.md

 1. Write a script called `hello_script.py`.
 It should take one number as input.
 If the number is equal to 42 print `right answer to life the universe and everything`.
 If the number is not 42 print `wrong answer`.
 If the input is not a number print `Sorry, invalid input, expecting number`.

 ##### Flow Control with Conditionals
+1. A script that returns the lesser of two numbers if both numbers are odd, but returns the greater one if one or both numbers are even!
+2. A script that receives two parameters and returns True if the sum of both is 50 or if one of the integers is 20.
+If not, return False

+##### Loops
 1. A script that prints the integers from 1 to 100.
 For multiples of three print "Fizz" instead , and for the multiples of five print "Buzz".
 For numbers which are multiples of both print "FizzBuzz"
-2. A script that returns the lesser of two numbers if both numbers are odd, but returns the greater one if one or both numbers are even!
-3. A script that returns the number of prime numbers that exist up to an input number

-##### Loops
-1. Can you find the maximum or minimum integer value in a list.
+2. Can you find the maximum or minimum integer value in a list.
+3. If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.
+Find the sum of all the multiples of 3 or 5 below 1000.

 ##### Files
 1. Open and print the titanic train.csv file.
 Prefix the line by `Male: ` and `Female: ` according to the gender of the person.
-2.
+2. ???

+##### Extra Exercises
+1. A script that returns the number of prime numbers that exist up to an input number

 ### Homework
 * Don't forget to fill up the Weekly Journal!